richardkwon/HumanActivityRecognitionCoursera/CodeBook.md

 # Human Activity Recognition - Getting and Cleaning Data/Coursera

 ## Introduction
+This assignment is a data cleaning exercise.
+We are given an original data set and write a R script to massage the data to generate a new tidy data set.

 The data related to this project is the data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A high level introduction and description is available at the site where the data was obtained

 [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)